pachyderm/aml/README.md

 az login
 ```

-Set up Terraform environment variables:
+Choose where you want to deploy Pachyderm and the syncer:
 ```
-export TF_VAR_prefix="foo" # short descriptive name for your deployment export TF_VAR_location="East US"
+export TF_VAR_location="East US"
 ```

-If you're deploying with an existing AzureML workspace, the location above must match.
+If you're deploying with an existing AzureML workspace, the location above should match where your workspace is.

 Now we'll deploy the syncer VM and the AKS cluster and start Pachyderm on it.